COVID-19 Vaccination Information for Kids and Teens

 Yes.
 We don’t know how long the immunity lasts from natural illness, and the vaccine is made to create a longer lasting immune response.

-What if my teenager has COVID-19 now?
+What if my teenager or child has COVID-19 now?

 Can my child take their normal medications before the shot?